Why does Capture One ask for activation every single time I launch the software?

 If locked, click the padlock and enter your admin password.
 Then, add Capture One application to the list.

 In case the solutions mentioned above do not help, rename the application within the Applications folder to anything else (for example, rename it to "Capture One 1002" or "Capture One_10").
-If that does work, download and re-install the application.
+If that does not work, download and re-install the application.
 You can download the current version from here or a previous release from the here.